wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## October 2023

-We **deprecated** the following list of integrations and moved them to the **Archived** section.
+* We **deprecated** the following list of integrations and moved them to the **Archived** section.

   {% include important.html content= "These integrations will reach **end-of-life** on January, XX, 2024 and will be removed from the product.
 If you are using any of these integrations and need assistance, reach out to our [Technical Support team](wavefront_support_feedback.html)." %}

   * Azure Deployment Manager
   * Ansible Role
   * AVI Networks (NSX ALB)
   * CollectD
   * Data Platforms
   * FreeBSD Host
   * Metricproxy
   * OpenBSD Host
   * VMware Blockchain
   * VMware tc Server
   * Chef Server
   * AWS Lambda Functions
   * nodejs
+* Kubernetes:

+  * Fixed the alert query of the **K8s node unhealthy** system alert.
+  * Removed the `limit()` function from the queries in the Kubernetes integration system dashboards, because this function [may return No Data](ts_limit.html#summary).
+  * Removed thresholds from the **K8s pod CPU usage too high** system alert.
+  * Updated the **Kubernetes Workloads Troubleshooting** dashboard overview with information about the Operator compatibility.
+* Tanzu Application Service - Updated the **Error Rate per Minute** chart in the **Workload Monitoring** dashboard to include the 4xx and 5xx HTTP request error counts.
+* Operations for Applications Usage -- Enabled the **Include Obsolete Metrics** option for all charts in the **Operations for Applications Service and Proxy Data** dashboard.
+* Catchpoint -- We added support for Catchpoint setup with VMware Cloud Services access token authentication when your Operations for Applications service **is onboarded** to VMware Cloud services.
+See [Integrations That Use VMware Cloud Services Access Tokens](integrations_onboarded_subscriptions.html#integrations-that-use-vmware-cloud-services-access-tokens).
+* VMware GemFire -- Updated the queries of the GemFire system alerts with new prefixes.
+* Go -- Removed references of deprecated SDKs.
+* C Sharp -- Removed references of deprecated libraries.

 ## August 2023